$L^1$-Theory for Hele-Shaw flow with linear drift: Comparison principle

 and

-\end{lemma} \begin{remark} See here that our entropic inequalities \eqref{evolentropic+} and \eqref{evolentropic-} are local and do not proceed up to the boundary like in \cite{Ca}.
-Indeed, in contrast of Carillo's approach, we are intending here to handle the boundary condition separately.
-In particular, as we'll see this would reduce the technicality of de-doubling variables process (see Proposition \ref{PKato}). \end{remark}
+\end{lemma} \begin{remark} See here that the entropic inequalities \eqref{evolentropic+} and \eqref{evolentropic-} are local and do not proceed up to the boundary like in \cite{Ca}.
+Indeed, in contrast of Carillo's approach, we are intending here to handle the boundary condition separately by working with the test functions $\xi_h$ combined with the outward pointing condition \eqref{HypVstg}.
+In particular, as we'll see this would reduce the technicality of de-doubling variables process (see the proof Proposition \ref{PKato}). \end{remark}

 \begin{proof}[Proof of Lemma \ref{pentropic}] Let us consider

 where

 In this case, $\beta_\epsilon'(1)=\heps^+ (1)= 1$, for any $0<\epsilon\leq \epsilon_0\hbox{ (small enough)},$ and we have